 While buffet tables and long lines at the bar were the norm, guests are now more aware of health and safety risks.
 Many venues are moving toward a cafeteria or family-style approach, where service staff will deliver food and beverages directly to guest tables.
 High-touch areas like condiment and beverage stations are out, with individually packaged options now being offered.

 Additional staff members will serve venues well, taking food orders or providing table service in common areas and private suites.
 They might work as vendors, walking the aisles and selling to fans directly.
 This helps guests avoid the line altogether and ensures that they miss as little of the action as possible.
 According to Oracle:

 - 48% of consumers say they would feel safer if their food were delivered to their seat.

 - 51% would pay more for in-seat delivery options.

 - 47% of consumers would pay more to cut the line for food.

 Technology will enhance the customer experience

-Venues will make investments in technology to ensure safety and improve the overall fan experience.
-For example, touchless technology is expected for security checks, ticketing and concessions.
+Venues are making investments in technology to ensure safety and improve the overall fan experience.
+For example, touchless technology continues to be used more frequently for security checks, ticketing and concessions.
 Sensor-activated faucets and soap and paper towel dispensers will become even more common.

-The exact job duties of your event workers may change in the future, but each one needs a great attitude and attention to detail.
+The exact job duties of your event workers may change in the future.
+But no matter what, they need a great attitude and attention to detail.
 Creating a memorable experience during your next event starts with having the right workers who go the extra mile to meet customer needs and exceed expectations.

 When your venue starts to see bigger crowds again, you need more workers to welcome them back.
 How do you make it happen?
-PeopleReady’s app, JobStack, allows you to request workers 24/7, wherever you are: prep cooks, concession workers, cleaning crewmembers, ticket-takers and more.
+PeopleReady’s app, JobStack, allows you to request workers 24/7, wherever you are.
+That includes prep cooks, concession workers, cleaning crew members, ticket-takers and more.
 Take advantage of our hospitality staffing solutions today!